TeemuBergman/Firefox/readme.md

 # Firefox customization

-Just a few of my personal tweaks to Firefox's UI.
+Just a few quick tweaks to Firefox's UI.
+This customization is mostly intended to be used in Windows 11 with dark theme.

 ### Install instructions